-Mr Ucelay has a Law degree from the Universidad Complutense de Madrid (1984).
-His professional career has included the following positions: He worked in the marketing department of Procter & Gamble, has served as General Manager of Ahold Spain, lawyer in the J & B Cremades legal practice, General Manager of the Digsa, S.A. supermarket chain and subsequently Leche Pascual.
-In 1996 he joined Toys R Us Europe, and is currently Chairman of the Board of Directors of Toys R Us Europe. with responsibility for the company's business operations in France, Germany, Spain, the United Kingdom, Austria, Portugal, Poland and Switzerland, as well as being member of the Executive Committee and CEO of Toys R US Inc. He also personally represents Paurig, S.L. on the advisory board of the BodyBell Group, and member of the Executive Board of AECOC, Spain's association of food manufacturers and retailers.
+Mr Urcelay has a Law degree from Universidad Complutense de Madrid.
+Throughout his professional career he has had several roles, including the following: member of the marketing department of Procter & Gamble, General Manager of Ahold Spain, lawyer at the J & B Cremades firm, General Manager of the Digsa, S.A. supermarket chain and subsequently, of Leche Pascual.
+In 1996 he joined Toys R Us Europe, where he has held several positions in Spain and internationally.

+He is Chairperson of the Board of Directors and CEO of Toys R US Inc. since 2013, where he is responsible for the company's businesses around the world.

+He is also in the Executive Board of AECOC, Spain's barcode association, and represents Paurig, S.L. on the advisory board of the BodyBell Group.